gks-anvil/vrs_anvil_toolkit/README.md

   - Assumes chr field is prepended with chr (eg `chr1`)
   - genotyping laid out per-sample
 - Precomputed VRS-VCF index (created using [vrsix](https://github.com/gks-anvil/vrsix))
+  - This maps VCF coordinates to VRS IDs
+  - Enables efficient retrieval of VCF row by VRS ID
-- Phenotype of interest, if desired
+- [Optional] Phenotype of interest to specify subcohort
-- Plugins for project-specific transformations (see [here](README.md#plugins-for-unique-data-inputs) for more info)
+- [Optional] Plugins for project-specific transformations (see [here](README.md#plugins-for-unique-data-inputs) for more info)

 ### Use Cases
 1. Given a variant ID and VCF path, get the CAF for the entire cohort